The Kolmogorov Superposition Theorem can Break the Curse of Dimensionality When Approximating High Dimensional Functions

-One mainly needs to find a submatrix $M_{I,J}$ of $M$ such that $M_{I,J}$ has the maximal volume among all $r\times r$ submatrices of $M$.
-In practice, we use the concept called dominant matrix to replace the maximal volume.
-There are several algorithms, e.g. maxvol algorithm, available in the literature (cf. \cite{GOSTZ08}).
-Recall that originally we need to solve the DLS problem $M\bfx_f\approx\bff=[\bff_I;\bff_{I^c}]$.
-However, these greedy based maxvol algorithms enable us to find a good submatrix $M_{I,J}$ and solve a much simpler discrete least squares problem {$M_{I,J}\widehat{\bfx} \approx \bff_I$.
-According to Theorem 8 in \cite{AL22}, that $\widehat{\bfx}$ is a good approximation of $\bfx_f$.
+In addition to the equally-spaced points from $[0, 1]^d$, we can also use a set of randomized point locations over $[0, 1]^d$.
+The above discussion can also be applied.
+Let us conclude all the discussion above and write down one of our main results in this paper. \begin{theorem} For any $n\gg 1$, there exists a set ${\cal D}_n$ of pivotal data locations over $[0, 1]^d$ with the cardinality $|{\cal D}_n|<nd$ such that for any $f\in C([0, 1]^d)$, the discrete least squares problem (\ref{DLS2}) based on the function measurements $\bff_I=[f(\bfx_i), \bfx_i \in {\cal D}_n] $ is solved to obtain a LKB spline $\widehat{F}_n$.
+Then if $f\in C^2([0,1]^d)$, the LKB spline $\widehat{F}_n$ approximates $f$ very well in the sense of (\ref{newestimate3}).
+Furthermore, if $f$ is also Kolmogorov-Lipschitz continuous with Lipschitz constant $L$, then the LKB spline $\widehat{F}_n$ approximates $f$ in the sense of (\ref{estimate88}). \end{theorem}

 Let us call the data locations associated with row indices $I$ the pivotal data locations.
-The pivotal data locations are shown in Figure~\ref{pivotal}.
-It is worthwhile to point out that such a set of pivotal locations is only dependent on the partition between $[0,d]$ when numerically build KB-splines, the sampled data when constructing LKB-splines, and the smoothing parameters for converting KB-splines to LKB-splines.
+Also, we will call such data locations magic data locations.
+Two examples of pivotal data locations are shown in Figure~\ref{pivotal}.
+It is worthwhile to point out that such a set of pivotal locations is only dependent on the knot partition of $[0,d]$ when numerically building KB-splines, the sampled data when constructing LKB-splines, and the smoothing parameters for converting KB-splines to LKB-splines.